-- 2 For the purpose of determining compliance with provisions of emission limitations under 4.1.3. and 45CSR16 (40 CFR 60) a 30 day rolling averaging time is to be utilized. - 3 Maximum permissible levels of lead, mercury, fluorides, and beryllium may be established below the levels specified above based upon test data obtained in accordance with provisions 4.3.5. through 4.3.8. of this permit following start-up of the permitted facility.
+- 2 For the purpose of determining compliance with provisions of emission limitations under 4.1.3. and 45CSR16 (40 CFR 60) a 30 day rolling averaging time is to be utilized. - 3 Maximum permissible levels of lead, mercury, fluorides, and beryllium may be established below the levels specified above based upon test data obtained in accordance with provisions 4.3.5. through 4.3.8. of this permit following start-up of the permitted facility. - 4 On or after July 6, 2027 compliance with this PM limit will demonstrated through compliance with the more stringent streamlined 40 CFR 63 Subpart UUUUU, Table 2, Item #7.a. limit of 0.01 lb/MMBtu.

-Compliance with these streamlined PM limits assures compliance with 45CSR§2-4.1.a. and 40 CFR §60.42Da(a).
+Compliance with these streamlined PM limits assures compliance with 45CSR§2-4.1.1. and 40 CFR §60.42Da(a).